thoughtspot/thoughtspot.github.io/_includes/content/share-pinboard.md

     ![The top menu bar]({{ site.baseurl }}/images/sharing-mainpinboardpage.png "The top menu bar")

-2. Select the Pinboard you want to share from the list of Pinboards by hovering over it and clicking the empty check box that appears.
+2. Select the Pinboard(s) you want to share from the list of Pinboards by hovering over the Pinboard name and clicking the empty check box that appears.

 3. Click **Share**.